klees/ILIAS/docs/documentation/input-processing.md

 Most problems outlined in the [OWASP cheat sheet](https://www.owasp.org/index.php/XML_Security_Cheat_Sheet) are well out of context of this investigation regarding a general input filter service.
-They still are worth considering, this ILIAS seems to be indeed vulnerable to most of them, e.g.:
+They still are worth considering, since ILIAS seems to be indeed vulnerable to most of them, e.g.:

 * ILIAS has an XSD for the export-files, but currently uses the [PHP XML-Parser](http://php.net/manual/de/intro.xml.php),